davideicardi/shelf-dependency/README.md

 A component can be a class or an already instantiated object.
 Typescript or ES6 classes are supported:

 Before ecmascript 6 classes should be created using the legacy function constructor syntax.
 If you don't know how to create a Javascript class take a look at [Mixu's Node book](http://book.mixu.net/node/ch6.html) for a quick introduction.
-Components are considered always [singleton](http://en.wikipedia.org/wiki/Singleton_pattern), only one instance of a component will be created and every dependency on that component will receive the same instance.
+Components are usually considered [singleton](http://en.wikipedia.org/wiki/Singleton_pattern), only one instance of a component will be created and every dependency on that component will receive the same instance.
 For transient components or to create more than one instance of a component see `factoryFacility` below.

 Components names are case insensitive ('car' is equal to 'CAR') and every dots and dashes are removed ('socket.io' is resolved as 'socketio').